Free fermions under adaptive quantum dynamics: Model

-In the measurement layer, we perform projective measurements on a pair of neighboring sites $i$ and $i+1$ with a probability of $p$ (referred to as the measurement rate).
-These sites are connected by the $i^\text{th}$ bond.
-There are four possible measurement outcomes of $(n_i, n_{i+1})$: $(1,1)$, $(0,0)$, $(1,0)$, and $(0,1)$.
-When the measurement outcome is $(1,1)$ or $(0,0)$, no further action is taken.
-However, for $(1,0)$ and $(0,1)$, the subsequent feedback rules depend on whether the pairs of sites are located across an odd or even bond.
-Specifically, if the outcome is $(n_{2j-1}, n_{2j})=(1,0)$ across an odd bond or $(n_{2j}, n_{2j+1})=(0,1)$ across an even bond, both sites are set as inactive, i.e., $f_i = f_{i+1} = 0$.
-In the case of $(n_{2j-1}, n_{2j})=(0,1)$ across an odd bond or $(n_{2j}, n_{2j+1})=(1,0)$ across an even bond, with a probability $r$ (referred to as the ``feedback rate"), we apply a fermionic SWAP gate between sites $i$ and $i+1$, followed by setting $f_i = f_{i+1} = 0$.
+$\qty{c^\dagger_i, c_i}$ denote the fermionic creation and annihilation operators on site $i$.
+However, as we explain in \cref{sec:C_Map}, our results extend to far less restricted gate sets.

-The above protocol can be summarized as follows: \begin{enumerate} \item{Initialization: start from an initial product state in the $\{n_i\}$ basis $|\psi_0\rangle$.
+The complete protocol, depicted in \cref{fig:circuit}, is designed to steer initial states towards a ``target" state $\ket{\psi_{\rm targ}} \equiv \ket{10101010\dots}$.
+Each time-step entails the following: \begin{enumerate} \item{Initialization: start from an initial product state in the $\{n_i\}$ basis $|\psi_0\rangle$.
 The classical flag is initialized to be ``active" on all sites, i.e. $f_i=1$, $\forall \ i$;}

 \item{Unitary evolution on \textit{odd} links: randomly apply $U_1$ or $U_2$ with equal probability on bonds $(2j-1, 2j)$, if $f_{2j-1}=1$ or $f_{2j}=1$.
 Set both sites as ``active" after applying the unitary gate: $f_{2j-1}=f_{2j}=1$;}